francofgp/Machine-Learning-Cyrillic-Classifier/README.md

 - pca.pkl
 - sc.pkl

-This files are necessary for the streamlit app to work, in this files I stored the SVM model, the StandardScaler and the PCA, so I don't need to train every time that the model needs to predict one letter <br>
+This files are necessary for the streamlit app to work, in this files I stored the SVM model, the StandardScaler and the PCA, so I don't need to train the model every time that the model needs to predict one letter <br>
 The file "feature_matrix.pkl", it is where I to stored all the features off the images, with this files i dont have to wait to loop through the images every time I restart the kernel.

 The file *"generador dataframe cirilico.ipynb"* is it used to generate the dataframe for the images themself.